Uncertainty principle, minimal escape velocities and observability inequalities for schr\"{o}dinger equations: Acknowledgements

 \section{Acknowledgements}

-S.H. would like to thank C. Kenig for useful discussions about topics on uncertainty principle and unique continuation for Schr\"{o}dinger equation.
+We are grateful to the anonymous referee for his/her thoughtful comments and efforts towards improving our manuscript.
+S. Huang would like to thank C. Kenig for useful discussions about topics on uncertainty principle and unique continuation for Schr\"{o}dinger equations.
 Part of this work was done while A. Soffer was a visiting Professor at CCNU (Central China Normal University).
+The authors thank the institutions for their hospitality and the support.
+S. Huang is supported by the National Natural Science Foundation of China No. 11801188 and the Fundamental Research Funds for the Central Universities No. 2018KFYYXJJ041.
 A. Soffer is partially supported by NSFC grant No.11671163 and NSF grant DMS01600749.